AndersDeath/diary2/README.md

 # 07 June 2022 - Tuesday - Yerevan

 I've bought case and glass for ipohne.
 It's ready for video creation.
 Tomorrow I will try to do this.
 I also sent the final bunch of money to Russsia.
 I've got my it sertificate from accountant.
+Also We had a good walk in the evening.
+Yerevan is beautiful at night.
+By the way I had a conflict with taxist.
+He didn't want to drive me by card.
+Only cash. i've just sent a message to customer support.
+They resolved everything.